ferchuochoa/intive-test/README.md

  **Step 3: Run test**
 Open command line _cmd_, go to the current path where the _dll_ was been generated _(..\IntiveFDV-test\bin\Debug)_

-And type on a console the next command line.You can run the test case for Browser:IE/FireFox/Chrome browsers:
+And type on a console the next command line.
 $ nunit3-console.exe --params:Browser=IE IntiveFDV-test.dll

+You can run the test case for Browser:IE/Chrome if you change the params as Browser=Chrome.
+Also if you run command line without params the test case run for Chrome as default.

  ## Notes
-The test case run with Chrome Browser like default, if the parameter Browser is missing.
-Explorer need change some security permissions Platform is windows
+Selenium WebDriver
+Language C#
+Platform on Windows

+ ## Pattern used
+ I am using those patterns to abstract behaviour.

+ ### Page Object Pattern
+ This pattern is commonly used on test automation to split the functionality of the page with the test case steps.
+I used when I did the class _Google_ where put all functionality regarding thing to do on this page site.

+ ### Factory Pattern
+ Also, I use this pattern, to create a different instance depending on the browser.
+I used on the class _BrowserFactory_ where I get the different instance according to the browser sent by the parameter